abstract-theory/django-friendly-bots/README.rst

 Setup
 ---------
 Django-Friendly-Bots uses Django's caching suite to store IP addresses and whether or not the IP is a good or bad bot.
-To use this library, you must have a caching back-end named "friendly_ips" in "settings.py".
+To use this library, you must have a caching back-end named "friendly_bots" in "settings.py".
 An example of this is shown below.

 .. code-block:: python

     # settings.py
     CACHES = {
         ...
-        'friendly_ips': {
+        'friendly_bots': {
             'BACKEND': 'django.core.cache.backends.locmem.LocMemCache',
             'OPTIONS': {
                 'MAX_ENTRIES': 500